by Gigi Schweikert

 God’s House for Children

 We often refer to a church as God’s house.
 As most of us know, God’s house is not a church or a building or even a place, it is a group of believers.
 With that in mind, we will all agree that one of the most important things about our children’s ministry programs should be the relationships we have with the children.
 So why even worry about creating an exciting environment, when our loving arms should be enough?
 In a sense, yes, but we only have two arms and there are lots of children to love.
-By setting up a safe, child-friendly environment, we can spend our time developing relationships with children, talking about the love of Jesus Christ and not just managing a large group of children while we are anxiously waiting for their parents to return.
+By setting up a safe, child-friendly environment, we can spend time developing relationships with children, talking about the love of Jesus Christ and not just managing a large group of children while we anxiously await their parents to return.

 Children’s Ministry Environmental Do’s and Don’ts